19 May 2022

 - How do we ensure society understands the full energy picture and the transition requirements?

-- What core competencies do companies need in the transition required?
+- What core competencies do companies need in the transition?

-- What other factors should we be mindful of to ensure climate crisis mitigation?
+- What other factors are important to ensure climate crisis mitigation?

 - What does a sustainable energy future look like?